coolkidscoding/ProblemSolvingWithPython/Lessons/Lesson08/Lesson08_OOP.md

 > 1.0 Overview

 In this lesson we are going to start by reviewing the important concepts from the last lesson.
 Once we are done with our review we are going to take a break from game development to discuss an important topic that is necessary before we proceed with game development.
 We will introduce a concept called Object Oriented Programming.
 This is an advanced topic that we will only scratch the surface on.
-Once we complete this lesson we will be ready to introduce Sprites.
-Sprites are 2D game objects that a user interacts with or that move independently on the screen.
-In the next lesson we will discuss how to create sprites and how to identify when we collide with a sprite.

-> 2.0 Review

-Let's review what we discussed in the last lesson.

-+ We discussed how we control the game clock to target a certain FPS.
-How do we do that?
-+ We discussed and implemented how we moved our stick man around the screen by only using keyboard controls.

 > 3.0 What is Object Oriented Programming?